 If you are traveling on business, or representing a company to conduct business in Mexico, and you hold a passport from a country on Mexico’s “no visa required list” you do not need to apply for a formal visa to visit Mexico.
 You can, instead, use a visitor’s permit—the same entry permit and procedures used by tourists to enter Mexico (see section above for full details).

-Longer-term business visits
+Longer-term business visits to Mexico

-If you plan to work or live in Mexico longer periods (more than 180 days), you will need to apply for a business visit visa.
 This visa enables the visitor to live, work and do business in Mexico, provided that certain criteria are satisfied.
-You can get more detailed information about long-term living and working permits on Mexperience by connecting to the Immigration Page that contains lots of information and advice about living and working in Mexico and that is part of our comprehensive Living and Working section.
+You can get more detailed information about long-term living and working permits on Mexperience by connecting to the Immigration Page that contains lots of information and advice about living and working in Mexico.

-See also: Living in Mexico part-time
+See also: Working in Mexico

 Entry requirements for residency in Mexico

 People wishing to travel to Mexico to live, work, or retire must meet certain criteria to do so.
+Mexperience has comprehensive sections of information dedicated to these topics of interest:

 Residency visas and immigration